-Factors that impact household income for immigrants include number of people in the household, pre-admission experience, knowledge of official languages, and category of admission (Statistics Canada, 2021b).
+Factors that contribute to household income for immigrants include number of people in the household, pre-admission experience, knowledge of official languages, and category of admission (Statistics Canada, 2021b).
 Like other variables, if possible, it is important to look at immigrants based on their period of immigration.
 For average and median household income metrics, data were only available for the following groups: all immigrants and recent immigrants.
+Household income levels for recent immigrants were higher than for all immigrants.